frankdrewes/Govee-H5051-btle/README.md

 - This script assumes passive BLE scanning only—no active connections or GATT reads.
 - Govee’s manufacturer ID (60552) is hardcoded; adjust if using other models.
 - BLE advertising intervals vary; multiple packets may be received per device.

+The -alt version collects a single value within a timeout period